jackli921/jackli921/README.md

 ---

-Learning to program is as much of an outward exploration as it is an inward endeavor.
+To me, Learning to code is as much of an outward exploration as it is an inward endeavor.
-To me, it's a constant reminder to myself of what I believe what I can do instead of what I can't.
-And I think the journey would be even better with a few like-minded friends, inspiring each other along the way.
+It's making a statement against my own beliefs about what I can or can't do.
+In doing so, I hope I could evolve, and in the process, inspire others to do the same.

-I think my best works come together when I'm having fun, like building (Tindog - Tinder for dogs)[https://tiny-mochi-3e1c9c.netlify.app/]
+My best work so far is the curated profiles of these Tindog profiles, (Tindog - Tinder for dogs)[https://tiny-mochi-3e1c9c.netlify.app/]

 ---

-- 🔭 I’m currently working on the [Scrimba Frontend Developer Course](https://scrimba.com/learn/frontend)

 - 🌱 I’m currently learning **JavaScript & React**

-- 👯 Talked to me about inspirations, Zen, and ideas for making the world a better place (especially environment and mental health related)
+- 👯 Talked to me about inspirations, Zen, and ideas for (environment and mental health related tools)

 - 👨‍💻 All of my projects are available at [https://unique-toffee-313a21.netlify.app/portfolio.html](https://unique-toffee-313a21.netlify.app/portfolio.html)